fboender/jerrybuild/docs/user_guide.md

 * `gogs`: [Gogs](https://gogs.io/)

-Providers inspect the webhook HTTP request and extract useful information from them.
+Providers inspect the webhook HTTP request and extract useful information from it.
 This information is passed on to your build script through the environment.
 The providers may also perform authentication and authorization.

 ## Generic

-The generic provider is the default provider.
+The `generic` provider is the default provider.
 It is independent of the remote Git repository used (e.g. Github).
 You can use it to trigger builds from cronjobs and unsupported build systems.

 The following environment variables are currently passed to scripts when using the Github provider: